graph command#

 The graph

-command generates graphical representations of a topology.
+command generates a graphical representations of a topology.

-Two graphing options are available:
+The following graphing options are available:

 - an HTML page served by